cashier-go/cashier/README.md

 }
 ```

-Prior to using MySQL, MongoDB or SQLite you need to create the database and tables using the [dbinit tool](cmd/dbinit/dbinit.go).
+Prior to using MySQL, MongoDB or SQLite you need to create the database and tables using [one of the provided files](db).
-dbinit hasn't been tested with mongo replica sets.
+e.g. `mysql < db/seed.sql` or `mongo db/seed.js`.
+Obviously you should setup a role user for running in prodution.

 ### datastore